Recording Methods

 • Set maximum latency to auto-stop timer and prevent outliers

-Interval Recording (Partial & Whole):
+Interval Recording (Partial, Whole & MTS):

 • Choose interval length (typically 10-30 seconds)